gyanshu/Terminal-based-file-explorer/README.md

 # File Explorer
 ### Terminal based file explorer, with a basic feature set.
 The application would start in the Normal mode, which is the default mode and can be used to explore the current directory and navigate around in the filesystem.
-In Command Mode you can do basic file opertions like move, rename, delete, etc.
+There is another mode called Command Mode in which you can do basic file(directories too) opertions like move, rename, delete, etc.
 The root of the application wil be the directory where the application was started.
 The last line of the display screen shows the status bar(normal mode/command mode).